 Dog skin and human skin are totally different.
-Even the hair is not the same.
+Even the hair and fur isn’t the same.
 This is the most important thing that pet owners should know because sometimes, pet owners use human products on their dogs.
-This article shows a comparison of dog shampoo vs. human shampoo, and the effects of using human shampoo on dogs.
-Can you use human shampoo on your dog?

 The answer is obvious: A dog shampoo is best for dogs, and a human shampoo is best for humans.
 It is as simple as that.
 However, pet owners use human shampoo for their dogs to save money.
 It actually costs them more because human shampoos do more harm which could cost them later.

 Here are some reasons why dog shampoo is better than human shampoo for dogs.

 Human skin is three times thicker than dog skin making dog skin very sensitive to the point that even shampoos for babies or human shampoos for sensitive skin are not recommended for dogs.
 Let’s take a look at both the human skin and the dog skin.

 Both dogs and humans have a vital part of the skin—the acid mantle, which is the thin outermost acidic layer that guards the skin against bacteria, viruses, and other pollutants.
 Bath soaps and water wash away this layer.

 This is why many health and beauty companies formulate soaps with moisturizers to replenish this acid mantle.
 If this layer is not present, the skin is prone to bacteria which can lead to flaky and dry skin or irritations.

 pH ranges between 0 to 14.
 A pH of 6.4 and above means a high alkalinity, and 6.4 and below means a high acidity.
 The acceptable pH level in a human shampoo is between 5.2 to 6.2.
 Human shampoos are formulated with this pH level.